 Most people who are familiar with the Nigerian scam might think the scheme derived its name from the nationality of its most notorious perpetrators.
 Actually, the fraudulent practice is named after “Nigeria 419,” the section in Nigeria’s legal code that bans the practice.
 A person who executes a Nigerian 419 scam contacts a target, most often through email.
 In some cases, the scammer may also send a text message or social media direct message or even by contacting a potential victim through a dating website or application.
 The initial contact will typically make an emotional plea for help or promise a business owner or service provider an fee in excess of their normal pricing in exchange for depositing a large, fraudulent check and transferring funds.
 The victim is unaware that the check is counterfeit until he or she deposits the instrument and transfers funds to the scammer.
 The victim’s bank will then return the counterfeit check and still deduct the amount from the victim’s account, even causing the victim to have a negative balance if he or she does not have enough funds to cover the amount of the transfer to the scammer.
 People who post their information in classifieds are often targeted by Nigerian scammers.

 Prosecutors and law enforcement agencies pursue and investigate Internet fraud very aggressively to ensure they are ready to go to trial when the time comes.
 Depending on the extent of this federal crime, those who are convicted of running an Internet scam may be sentenced to more than $10,000 in fines and/or five years or more in prison.
 A judge may also require the person who is convicted of the scam to pay restitution to all identified victims.
-Though Internet crime charges are very serious, people who are accused of Internet fraud have rights and deserve to have their day in court.
+Though computer and Internet crime charges are very serious, those who are accused of Internet fraud have rights and deserve to have their day in court.
 Choosing an experienced Fort Lauderdale Internet fraud lawyer is the first step to building a strong defense against state and possibly federal prosecutors in Naples, Broward County and throughout Florida.